Agent Types

 Quick Comparison

-Aspect Self-Hosted (Private) Shared
+Aspect XIM (Private) Shared

 Ownership User/Project Platform